Pozzolanic activity: Reaction

 Both notations still coexist in the literature, depending on the research field considered.
-However, the more recent geochemical notation in which the Si atom is tetracoordinated by four hydroxyl groups (Si(OH)_{4}, also commonly noted H_{4}SiO_{4}) is more correct than the ancient industrial silicate notation for which silicic acid (H_{2}SiO_{3}) was represented in the same way as carbonic acid (H_{2}CO_{3}) whose geometrical configuration is trigonal planar.
-When only considering mass balance, they are equivalent and both are used.
+However, the more recent geochemical notation in which the silicon atom is tetracoordinated by four hydroxyl groups (Si(OH)_{4}, also commonly noted H_{4}SiO_{4}) is more correct than the ancient industrial silicate notation, in which silicic acid (H_{2}SiO_{3}) was represented in the same way as carbonic acid (H_{2}CO_{3}) whose geometrical configuration is trigonal planar.
+When only considering mass balance, they are equivalent, and both are used.

-The product CaH2SiO4·2 H2O is a calcium silicate hydrate, also abbreviated as C-S-H in cement chemist notation, the hyphenation denotes the variable stoichiometry.
-The atomic (or molar) ratio Ca/Si, CaO/SiO2, or C/S, and the number of water molecules can vary and the above-mentioned stoichiometry may differ.
+The product CaH2SiO4·2 H2O is a calcium silicate hydrate, also abbreviated as C-S-H in cement chemist notation; the hyphenation denotes the variable stoichiometry.
+The atomic (or molar) ratio Ca/Si, CaO/SiO2, or C/S, and the number of water molecules can vary, and the aforementioned stoichiometry may differ.

 Many pozzolans may also contain aluminate, or Al(OH)4−, that will react with calcium hydroxide and water to form calcium aluminate hydrates such as C4AH13, C3AH6 or hydrogarnet, or in combination with silica C2ASH8 or strätlingite (cement chemist notation).
-In the presence of anionic groups such as sulfate, carbonate or chloride, AFm phases and AFt or ettringite phases can form.
+In the presence of anionic groups such as sulfate, carbonate, or chloride, AFm phases and AFt or ettringite phases can form.

-Pozzolanic reaction is a long term reaction, which involves dissolved silicic acid, water and CaO or Ca(OH)2 or other pozzolans to form a strong cementation matrix.
+The pozzolanic reaction is a long-term reaction, which involves dissolved silicic acid, water, and CaO or Ca(OH)2 or other pozzolans to form a strong cementation matrix.
 This process is often irreversible.
-Sufficient amount of free calcium ion and a high pH of 12 and above is needed to initiate and maintain the pozzolanic reaction.
-This is because at a pH of around 12, the solubility of silicon and aluminium ions is high enough to support the pozzolanic reaction.
+A sufficient amount of free calcium ions and a high pH of 12+ are needed to initiate and maintain the pozzolanic reaction.
+This is because at a pH of around 12, the solubility of silicon and aluminium ions is high enough to support the reaction.

-Activity determining parameters
+Activity-determining parameters

 Particle properties

 Prolonged grinding results in an increased pozzolanic activity by creating a larger specific surface area available for reaction.
-Moreover, grinding also creates crystallographic defects at and below the particle surface.
+Moreover, grinding creates crystallographic defects at and below the particle surface.
 The dissolution rate of the strained or partially disconnected silicate moieties is strongly enhanced.
-Even materials which are commonly not regarded to behave as a pozzolan, such as quartz, can become reactive once ground below a certain critical particle diameter.
+Even materials which are commonly not regarded as behaving as pozzolans, such as quartz, can become reactive once ground below a certain critical particle diameter.